 Often referred to as “traditional Hollywood,” the orchestral, melodic film scores have harmonic progressions and repetitive motives or musical phrases.
 (A motive, or motif, is the sequence of notes we hear that is central to the composition or musical idea.)
 We listened to several in the Spielberg, Scorsese and Redford installments of this series.
 Newman also created the melodic score for Redford’s The Horse Whisperer.

 More modern scores often include electronic elements.
 A contrast to the melodic is the technically ingenious action score such as Hans Zimmer’s from The Dark Knight.
 Zimmer presents us with a distinctly non-melodic feeling.
 What is predominant instead are striking timbre and rhythm.
 The strings and brass build on the pervasive tension and movement anchored by two instantly recognizable notes that repeat throughout:

-Newman utilizes both schools and elements with magnificent compositions for large orchestras; simpler, more subtle content for smaller ensembles of musicians; and percussion-driven scores.
+Newman utilizes both schools and elements with compositions for large orchestras; simpler, more subtle content for smaller ensembles of musicians; and percussion-driven scores.
 He also employs a hybrid approach with distinctive rhythms, repeating phrases, and a duality of emotion that is ingenious.
-Newman loves to experiment by using unusual instruments juxtaposed with standard orchestral sounds.
+Newman prefers to experiment by using unusual instruments juxtaposed with standard orchestral sounds.

 Meet Joe Black